lycheeverse/lychee/README.md

 - handle gzip compression
 - fake user agents (required for some firewalls)
 - skip non-links like anchors or relative URLs
+- SOON: automatically retry and backoff
 - SOON: optionally ignore SSL certificate errors
-- SOON: automatically retry and backoff
+- SOON: optionally handle redirects
+- SOON: exclude some websites with regular expressions

 ## How?